-Back pain – “Back pain is common in adults and can be caused by long hours of desk based working or from a range of sporting activity”
+“Back pain is common in adults and can be caused by long hours of desk based working or from a range of sporting activity.

 If you’ve injured yourself during exercise, there are some things you can do to help reduce swelling, pain and help recovery.

-Listen to your body if you do have an injury is important.
-We offer same day Doctor lead one stop shop sports injury clinics which are helpful to patients by giving clear diagnosis and managements plans for patients allowing them to recover faster from their injury and back enjoying pain free activity in a quicker time that if an injury is left to be rested.
+Listening to your body if you do have an injury is important.
+We provide consultant-led one-stop sports injury clinics, which gives patients a clear diagnosis and management plan, allowing them to recover faster from their injury and get back enjoying pain-free activity.